arshad-yaseen/ocr-llm/README.md

 });
 ```

+### Limitation

+Remember that we are sending the data URL of each PDF page as an array to the API or Next.js API route handler.
+When hosting on providers like Vercel, processing PDFs with more than 25 pages (depending on the content size of each page) may trigger a `FUNCTION_PAYLOAD_TOO_LARGE` error due to their 4.5MB function body size limit.
+Similar limitations may exist on other hosting platforms.

 ### `pdfto.images` API Reference

 ```typescript
 pdfto.images(pdfFile, options);
 ```

-### Limitations

-- Remember that we are sending the data URL of each PDF page as an array to the API or Next.js API route handler.
-When hosting on providers like Vercel, processing PDFs with more than 25 pages (depending on the content size of each page) may trigger a `FUNCTION_PAYLOAD_TOO_LARGE` error due to their 4.5MB function body size limit.
-Similar limitations may exist on other hosting platforms.

 **Parameters**: